Cornerstones take 16 percent of China Tower's $8.7 billion HK IPO: sources

 The top end of the price range - HK$1.58 - represents a multiple of nearly 8 times adjusted earnings before interest, tax, depreciation and amortization (EBITDA) for 2018 and 7.3 times its 2019 EBITDA, as forecast by its underwriting syndicate.

-U.S.-listed American Tower and Crown Castle International, and India’s Bharti Infratel are trading at 18.8 times, 19 times and 7.5 times EBITDA, respectively, for the next 12 months, according to Thomson Reuters data.
+U.S.-listed American Tower (AMT.N) and Crown Castle International (CCI.N), and India’s Bharti Infratel (BHRI.NS) are trading at 18.8 times, 19 times and 7.5 times EBITDA, respectively, for the next 12 months, according to Thomson Reuters data.

 If a 15 percent “greenshoe”, or over-allotment, option is exercised, that would bring the deal size to about $10 billion.